poldrack/myconnectome/docs/index.md

-# The MyConnectome Project

 People change.
 And when they do, their brains change too.

-The MyConnectome project has characterized how the brain of one person changes over the course of more than one year.
-It is almost certainly the most ambitious study of a single living person’s brain ever attempted.
-The data will provide new insights into the dynamics of brain activity and their relationship to bodily metabolism and psychological function.
+The MyConnectome project characterized how the brain of one person changed over the course of more than one year.
+When completed, it was the most ambitious study to date of a single living person’s brain ever attempted.
+The data have provided new insights into the dynamics of brain activity and their relationship to bodily metabolism and psychological function.
 The project is also openly sharing a large amount of biological data for future reuse.

 See media coverage of the project at the [Dana Foundation](http://www.dana.org/News/Making-the-Connectome-Personal/), [Priceonomics](http://priceonomics.com/the-first-quantified-brain/), [MIT Tech Review](https://www.technologyreview.com/2013/05/31/178257/the-quantified-brain-of-a-self-tracking-neuroscientist/), [Discover Magazine](https://www.discovermagazine.com/health/a-mind-in-time), and [KUT](https://www.kut.org/science/2013-07-01/this-austin-scientist-is-scanning-his-own-brain-over-100-times).